 - Objectivity of the publication's review process (e.g. blind/editorial/peer review)

 Additionally, bad-faith publishers (or, so-called, "predatory publishers") have muddied the waters when it comes to choosing locations to publish.
 There are a number of steps you can take in evaluating a journal.
-Think, Check, Submit is an excellent resource for helping to determine the legitimacy of a publisher.
+You are encouraged to review the library's guide to evaluating publishers.
+Additionally, Think, Check, Submit is an excellent resource for helping to determine the legitimacy of a publisher.
 You may also wish to use any of the following resources to help you determine the quality of a publisher/publication:

 UlrichsWeb: Global Serials Directory // Ulrichsweb is a quality UNB-subscribed database offering detailed, comprehensive and authoritative information about >300,000 periodical titles published around the world.
 Details include publication type/history, editions/formats, frequency, whether the title is scholarly/refereed, price, abstracting/indexing sources, online availability, publisher contact information.